HireTea

 Company Entry role signal Requirement group Requirement evidence to save Next action

-Walmart Associate Physical task requirement Front End, Stocking, Online Grocery Pickup, and Grocery, lift: 25-50 lbs depending on role, stand: full shift, and stocking: common, weekends, early stock, and evening close, and general: 16 and forklift: 18, tire lube: 18, and alcohol handling: 21 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+Walmart Team Associate Physical task requirement Front End, Stocking, Digital Pickup and Delivery, and Food and Grocery, lift: role-specific; store stocking postings can require heavy lifting over 50 lbs, stand: full shift, and stocking: common, weekends, early stock, and evening close, and general: 16 and forklift: 18, tire lube: 18, and alcohol handling: 21 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

 Amazon Associate Physical task requirement Fulfillment Center, Sort Center, Delivery Station, and Locker+, lift: up to 49 lbs in many warehouse roles, stand: full shift, and pace: repetitive movement and scan accuracy, overnight shifts, weekends, and peak season, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-McDonald's Crew Member Physical task requirement Front Counter, Drive-Thru, Kitchen, and Maintenance, lift: 25-50 lbs depending on role, stand: full shift, and pace: rush periods and drive-thru speed, weekends, breakfast shift, and late close, and general: 14 and manager: 18 and late close: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+McDonald's Crew Member Physical task requirement Front Counter, Drive-Thru, Kitchen, and Primary Maintenance, lift: 25-50 lbs depending on role, stand: full shift, and pace: rush periods and drive-thru speed, weekends, breakfast shift, and late close, and general: varies by restaurant, role, and local law and manager: varies by restaurant and role and late close: varies by restaurant and local law Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

 The Home Depot Associate Physical task requirement Pro Desk, Appliances, Kitchen & Bath Design, and Paint, lift: 50 lbs, stand: 6-8 hours, and ladder: required for some departments, 5am stock, weekends, and late close, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-FedEx Package Handler Physical task requirement Ground Hub, Express Station, Package Sort, and Loading, lift: 50 lbs or more depending on role, stand: full shift, and pace: repetitive lifting and sorting, early morning sort, overnight sort, and weekends, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+FedEx Package Handler Physical task requirement Package Handler, Material Handler, Driver/Courier, and Facility Operations, lift: 50 lbs or more depending on role, stand: full shift, and pace: repetitive lifting and sorting, early morning sort, overnight sort, and weekends, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

 Target Team Member Physical task requirement Guest Advocate, General Merchandise, Fulfillment, and Style, lift: 25-50 lbs depending on role, stand: full shift, and pace: fulfillment and checkout rushes, weekends, closing shifts, and fulfillment rushes, and general: 16 and forklift: 18, management: 18, and distribution center: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.